pcrain/GungeonCraft/readme.md

 ### Goals

-- **Balance and Diversity**: all items and guns should be both fun and useful without being overpowered
+- **Balance and Diversity**: all items and guns should be fun, engaging, and useful in a variety of situations
 - **Fun New Mechanics**: most items and guns should offer their own distinct ways of interacting with the Gungeon
 - **Playstyle Variety**: defensive and strategic play should feel as rewarding as aggressive and proactive play